exterkamp/exterkamp/README.md

-I'm an engineer at Google hacking on Web Performance.
+I'm an engineer at Google.

-You can usually find me working on...
+I used to hack on web performance a lot with projects like:
 * [Lighthouse](https://github.com/GoogleChrome/lighthouse)
 * [Pagespeed Insights](https://developers.google.com/speed/pagespeed/insights/)
 * [Chrome UX Report](https://developers.google.com/web/tools/chrome-user-experience-report)

-These days I write mostly Go, Javascript, and C++; with some Python & Java in the past.
+These days I write mostly Type/Javascript, golang, Java, with some Python & C++ in the past.

 <!--
 **exterkamp/exterkamp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.